State and Federal Programs

 3. Each Title I, Part A school must jointly develop, with the parents of children served under Title I,

-Part A, a school-parent compact as a component of its written parental involvement policy.
+Part A, a School-Parent Compact as a component of its written Parent and Family Engagement Policy.